 Step #4: Dry for 6 Hours

-Although Danish oil dries faster, we suggest you leave it for at least six hours to allow the wood grains to completely dry.
+Although Danish oil dries faster, you should leave it for at least six hours to allow the wood grains to completely dry.
 This can help the wood to be more durable and make the finish last longer.

 Step #5: Apply Danish Oil Using a Cloth

-For the second coat, we suggest you use a lint-free cloth to apply the Danish oil on the wood.
+For the second coat, use a lint-free cloth to apply the Danish oil on the wood.
 Soak the cloth with a generous amount of Danish oil, then gently wipe it on the surface along the wood grains’ directions.

 Ensure to cover the entire surface, including the nooks and crannies.
 Once the second coat is dry to the touch, get a clean rag and wipe the surface to remove the excess oil.